Internationally Recognized Trial Attorneys

 - + More

-Having defended a large number of federal employees, from throughout the country, and against all agencies, our MSPB appeals attorneys are considered to be some of the most knowledgeable and experienced.
-We are able to provide you with the legal representation you may be looking for.
+Our firm has defended many federal employees from all over the country and against all agencies.
+Our MSPB appeals attorneys are considered to be some of the most knowledgeable and experienced.
+We can provide you with the legal representation you may be looking for.
 Call The Federal Practice Group now.

 Information About the Merit Systems Protection Board

-Below we have included brief, albeit general, information about the Merit Systems Protection Board.
-Because this topic is broad, and complicated, we would encourage you to contact one of our attorneys for MSPB appeals to get information that is more specific to your case.
+Below we have included a brief, albeit general, information about the Merit Systems Protection Board.
+Because this topic is broad and complicated, we would encourage you to contact one of our attorneys for MSPB appeals to get more specific information on your case.

 Understanding the Merit Systems Protection Board